 Cyr is the eleventh studio album from the American alternative rock band The Smashing Pumpkins.
 It was released on November 27, 2020.
-This new record marks a sharp turn in the band’s discography, moving from their alt-rock roots and delving into synth-pop territories.
-The band replaced the guitar and bass with synthesizers in most of the tracks, and drum loops permeate the record.
+This record marks a sharp turn in the band’s discography, moving from their alt-rock roots and delving into synth-pop territories.
+The band replaced the guitar and bass with synthesizers in most tracks, and drum loops permeate the record.

 Music for the dance floor